-Warm, healthy and comforting, butternut squash soup is quintessential to fall and winter.
-Butternut squash has a slightly sweet and nutty flavor, which is why I like to add a tart green apple to brighten the soup and balance the natural sweetness of the squash.
-Cinnamon, nutmeg, and cayenne add a touch of warmth and enhance the flavor of the soup.
+Warm, healthy and comforting, butternut squash soup is quintessential to fall and Thanksgiving.
+Butternut squash has a slightly sweet and nutty flavor, which is why I like to add a tart green apple to balance the natural sweetness of the squash.
+Cinnamon, nutmeg, and cayenne add a touch of warmth and enhance the flavors in the soup.